- Loading Your Data

 BULK_INGEST_MODE, which will

-prevent the collection from being queried, but will allow ingest to occur at speeds several orders
+prevent the collection from being queried, but will allow data ingestion to occur at speeds several

-of magnitude higher than the typical streaming ingest.
+orders of magnitude higher than typical streaming data ingestion.

-Once the bulk ingest is completed, the collection will then enter
+Once the bulk ingest is completed, the collection will enter the

 READY state, at which point you